AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

 >
 >If you are an AEM Sites customer, you can add the carousel banner directly to your page by dragging the Interactive Media component to your page.
 See [Adding Dynamic Media Assets to Pages.](/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md)

-However, if you are a stand-alone Experience Manager Assets customer you can manually add the carousel banner to your website landing page as described in this topic.
+However, if you are a stand-alone Experience Manager Assets customer you can manually add the carousel banner to your website landing page.

 1. Copy the published carousel set's embed code.
    See [Embedding the Video or Image Viewer on a Web Page](/help/assets/dynamic-media/embed-code.md).